 A request for Unitary Effect must be filed at the EPO within 1 month of grant and the request must be accompanied by the required translation.
 Any deficiencies in the request will trigger an invitation to correct them within 1 month.
 There is no official fee for requesting Unitary Effect.
+The EPO will accept requests for Unitary Effect as soon as they have issued their "decision to grant" notification which warns the Applicant of the impending grant date a few weeks in advance.

 In practice the Applicant should aim to have decided whether or not they want unitary effect within the 4 month time period for approving the text proposed for grant ("Rule 71(3) EPC Communication").
-It is important to appreciate that if you decide to validate your patent with unitary effect then the unitary effect must cover all states participating in the Unitary Patent at the date of grant, so, if you choose to cover, say, France with a Unitary Patent you will necessarily also cover Germany and all other participating states with a Unitary Patent.
+It is important to appreciate that if you decide to validate your patent with unitary effect, then the unitary effect must cover all states participating in the Unitary Patent at the date of grant, so if you choose to cover, say, France with a Unitary Patent you will necessarily also cover Germany and all other participating states with a Unitary Patent.